-Screeds: Lumber (usually 2” x 4”) that is attached to a concrete subfloor to provide a nailing surface for tongue and groove strip flooring or a wood subfloor.
+Screeds: Lumber (usually 2” x 4”) that is attached to a concrete subfloor.
+Provides a nailing surface for tongue and groove strip flooring or a wood subfloor.

-Seams: A line or junction where panels are connected together.
+Seams: Line or junction where panels are connected together.

 Sleeper: Another name for screeds.